AMUSED: An Annotation Framework of Multi-modal Social Media Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented a semi-automatic framework for social media data annotation.
 The framework can be applied to several domains like misinformation, mob lynching, and online abuse.
-As a part of the framework, we also used a python based crawler for different social media websites.
-After data labelling, the labels are cross-checked by a human which ensures a two-step verification of data annotation for the social media posts.
+As a part of the framework, we also used a Python-based crawler for different social media websites.
+After data labelling, the labels are cross-checked by a human, which ensures a two-step verification of data annotation for the social media posts.
 We also enrich the social media post by mapping it to the news article to gather more analysis about it.
 The data enrichment will be able to provide additional information for the social media post.
-We have implemented the proposed framework for collecting the misinformation post related to the COVID-19
+We have implemented the proposed framework for collecting the misinformation post related to the COVID-19.
+One of the limitations of the framework is that, presently, we do not address the multiple (possibly contradicting) labels assigned by different fact-checkers over the same claim.

-As future work, the framework can be extended for getting the annotated data on other topics like hate speech, mob lynching etc. AMUSED will decrease the labour cost and time for the data annotation process.
-AMUSED will also increase the quality of the data annotation because we crawl the data from news articles which are published by an expert journalist.
+As future work, the framework can be extended for getting the annotated data on other topics like hate speech, mob lynching etc. The framework will be helpful in gathering annotated data for other domains from multiple social media sites for further analysis.

+AMUSED will decrease the labour cost and time for the data annotation process.
+Our framework will also increase the data annotation quality because we crawl the data from news articles published by an expert journalist.